 A weed assessment map has been produced (Refer to Figure 5 & Appendix D) in accordance with the National Trust Method to delineate the site from 'Good' to 'Very Poor' based on weed presence and density.
 The majority of the site is mapped as 'Good' due to the large areas of remnant vegetation across the site with minimal weed presence, and high native diversity in patches which do host weedy stands.
 Area of each category is as follows:

-- 1) Good = 1.83ha

-- 2) Fair = 0.31ha
+- 1) Good = 2.14 ha - 2) Fair = 0.94ha

-- 3) Very Poor = 0.77ha

 4.9 Revegetation